 With all of these changes many landlords may find their portfolios are less profitable.

-According to research by the National Landlords Association (NLA), one in four landlords are considering setting up limited companies to negate the tax changes.
-If you hold a property in a company, your profits are liable for Corporation Tax at 20%, however, if you hold an investment property personally, your rental earnings are combined with your other earnings (such as income from your job) and taxed as Income Tax up to 45%.
+If you hold a property in a company, your profits are liable for Corporation Tax, however, if you hold an investment property personally, your rental earnings are combined with your other earnings (such as income from your job) and taxed as Income Tax.